Maitland Mackie (farmer): Career

-He was a former vice president of National Farmers Union of Scotland and a past chairman of the Scottish Agricultural College.
+Mackie was a former vice president of National Farmers Union of Scotland and a past chairman of the Scottish Agricultural College.
 He stood as a Liberal Democrat candidate in the first Scottish Parliamentary election in 1999 coming third to future First Minister Alex Salmond.
 He had previously stood as a Liberal candidate in the first Grampian Regional Council election in 1975.

 Awards and honours

-In 1991 he was made CBE for services to agriculture.
+In 1991, Mackie was made CBE for services to agriculture.
 He was awarded an honorary law degree in 1999 by the University of Aberdeen University.
 He served on its Court since 2000, was elected Lord Rector in 2011.